Family of 4 arrested in the Rhoden family homicides in Pike County, Ohio

 As of April this year, investigators had received nearly 1,000 tips in the case, conducted nearly 500 interviews and processed more than 100 pieces of evidence.

-The Wagners moved to Kanai, Alaska from Adams County, Ohio in June of 2017, telling The Enquirer the speculation of their involvement in the Rhoden deaths drove them to move 4,107 miles.
+The Wagners moved to Kanai, Alaska, from Adams County, Ohio, in June 2017, telling The Enquirer the speculation of their involvement in the Rhoden deaths drove them to move 4,107 miles.

-John Kearson Clark, the Ohio-based lawyer for the Wagners, has said authorities are harassing his clients, who had nothing to do with the slayings and who have cooperated fully in the investigation.
+John Kearson Clark, the Ohio-based lawyer for the Wagners, has said authorities were harassing his clients, who had nothing to do with the slayings and who had cooperated fully in the investigation.

 "The authorities (using the media) want the public to believe that the Wagners are responsible and have absconded," he told The Enquirer last year.